- To be at least 18 years old

 - To have the Italian codice fiscale

 Most banks are open from Monday to Friday, from 8.30 am to 4.00 pm.
-Check with UCSC International the availability of an English-speaking employee in one of the banks near the campus.
+Check with Cattolica International the availability of an English-speaking employee in one of the banks near the campus.
 “Banca Popolare di Sondrio” has recently opened a branch inside Cattolica main campus (Largo Gemelli, 1).

 For degree-seeking students only (except for specializing master students)